 |5||University of Tennessee-Knoxville||Knoxville, Tennessee|

-Top MBA in Supply Chain Management programs in 2020
+Top MBA in Supply Chain Management programs

 Massachusetts Institute of Technology